Understanding Stress and How to Manage It

 How to use this course

-This course comprises of four units.
-All course units are intended for self-study, you can work through the course at your own pace or pick particular units that are of interest to you.
+This self-study course has four units.
+Each unit will take approximaltely 40 minutes to complete.
 If you are interested in a group study course that you can download to deliver to your staffing team then please visit our Staff Well-being Course here.

 It is the duty of all staff within education to protect and promote the well-being of their students, but what about the staff themselves?

 Head teachers and their staff teams are under increasing pressure to perform at a higher academic level, with fewer resources.
 As the academic pressure increases, there is less time in schools for creativity, social interaction and reflection.
 WIth increasing numbers of experienced teachers leaving the profession, or leaving to work abroad it is evident that stress and anxiety levels within staff teams are rising.

 Newly-qualified teachers are unused to the high levels of pressure in the profession and they receive very little information about pupils’ emotional well-being and even less about their own.
 Schools have begun to spend funds on staff well-being but taking time out of school to attend specific training courses is becoming less viable, with rising costs of supply cover and the feeling that time away from school is increasingly difficult.

 - Learn how the brain processes thoughts and fear and how stress can impede this process